hedyhli/gelim/README.md

     On *nix systems, readline is used if available.'
 ```

-(Leading quote added on output to aid syntax highlighting.)
+(Single quotes added on output to aid syntax highlighting.)

 Submit your twtxt to antenna
 ```